What Can I Do to Preserve and Restore Little Hunting Creek?

 -

-Create a rain garden or install a rain barrel to slow the flow of rainwater off your property.
+Create a rain garden or install a rain barrel.

-Protect streamside buffers through buffer restoration or conservation easements, if you live next to the creek.
+Protect streamside buffers through buffer restoration or a conservation easement, if you live next to the creek.